BrycenAB/BrycenAB/README.md

 ## Let's Connect

 You can reach me at brycen.bowers01@gmail.com.
-I'm always excited to connect with fellow professionals, share ideas, and explore new possibilities.
+I'm always excited to connect with new people, share ideas, and explore new possibilities.
 Feel free to drop me a message—I'll get back to you as soon as possible!

 <!---
 BrycenAB/BrycenAB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.